-Teething Schedule: When to Expect Baby’s First Tooth…and Beyond!
+Teething Schedule: When Do Babies Get Their First Tooth…and Beyond!

 On This Page

-Baby’s first tooth is a milestone that many parents look forward to because that toothy grin is just so darn sweet…even if the realities of teething are decidedly not.
+A baby’s first tooth is a milestone that many parents look forward to because that toothy grin is just so darn sweet…even if the realities of teething are decidedly not.
 If you’ve got an upset baby on your hands because a new tooth is about to erupt from that tender pink gum line, don’t worry, relief is in sight.
-Here’s everything you need to know about your baby’s teething schedule.
+Here’s everything you need to know about your baby’s teething schedule, including a teething chart and timeline.

 When do babies get their first tooth?